sensson/puppet-directadmin/README.md

 Set the score for a specific SpamAssassin check.
 Defaults to 1.

+#### directadmin::mail::spamassassin::config

+This allows you to create larger configuration files with specific settings.
+These configuration files will be created in /etc/mail/spamassassin.
+It is possible to specify a prefix with the `order` parameter as SpamAssassin reads these files in alphabetical order.

+The filename will be `$order-$title.cf` and cannot be changed.

+##### `ensure`

+Valid values: present, absent.
+Defaults to 'present'.

+##### `content`

+Set the content of the configuration file.
+Defaults to ''.

+##### `order`

+Set the order in which the files should be read.
+Numeric values are recommended.
+Defaults to '99'.

 ### Resources

 DirectAdmin provides an API to automate certain actions.
 This module implements a few resources